inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 | 0.0270 | 0.3548 |

 Because, to be honest, I have tricked you from the beginning:
-The unit square was not a unit square in Cartesian space, but is a unit square in Polar coordinates.
+The unit square was not a unit square in Cartesian space, but is a **unit square in Polar coordinates**.

-If you are afraid of polar coordinates, fret not.
-Next thing we will do is transform them back to our well-known `x` and `y`.
+If you are afraid of polar coordinates, fret not, because the next thing we will do is to transform them back to our well-known `x` and `y`.
 Though, one more thing: To be able to do more stretching and bending below, we will also prepare a tiny "transformation" algorithm (`apply_trafo`).
 No worries about that either: we start with the "identity" transform [^2], and later try our more (or less) crazy stuff.